 Best PS4 Racing Games

 Below is a list of the best PS4 racing games.
-These are our favourite PS4 games in the genre, as determined by our editorial team.
+Presented in no particular order, these are our favourite PS4 games in the genre, as determined by our editorial team.

 Please note that some external links on this page are affiliate links, which means if you click them and make a purchase we may receive a small percentage of the sale.
 Please read our FTC Disclosure for more information.